Integrated library workflows

 Industry-leading tools and data at your fingertips

-The WorldShare Platform is an open, cloud-based infrastructure that supports integration of applications from OCLC and other library service providers.
-The WorldShare Platform provides access to library data and functionality for use with new and existing applications to increase the visibility and use of library collections and services.
+The WorldShare Platform is an flexible, cloud-based infrastructure that supports integration of applications from OCLC and other library service providers.
+It provides access to library data and functionality for use with new and existing applications to increase the visibility and use of library collections and services.

 Built by developers, for developers

-The WorldShare platform provides a consistent and usable experience for developers seeking to access the data and functionality available in OCLC's data sets, web services and APIs.
+The WorldShare Platform provides a consistent and usable experience for developers seeking to access the data and functionality available in OCLC's data sets, APIs and web services.
 It relies upon a set of guiding architectural principles that create consistency among our web services.

 The APIs, web services and data sets available from OCLC fall into a few general categories:

-- Research & Experimentation.
+- Research and experimentation.
 OCLC makes services available that explore our experiments reimagining subject headings, the relationships between bibliographic items or the harvesting of identities and transformation of library authority files into linked data.